JiaXiuSai/projectile-motion/README.md

 # Projectile Motion Simulation
 ### Overview
+This Python program uses the programming principles taught in the classroom and the labs to simulate a model of the Physics concept of projectile motion.
 This project was made for Durham University International Study Centre Foundation Computer Science Project for Science module.
-The project uses the programming principles taught in the classroom and the labs to simulate a model of the Physics concept of projectile motion.

 ### Installation
 1. You will need to install one of the 3.x versions available at [python.org](https://www.python.org/downloads/).